 Social Media and Video Content Work Hand in Hand

-Over 1 billion hours of video are watched daily on YouTube in 100+ countries and 80 languages.
+It’s widely known now that over 1 billion hours of video are watched daily on YouTube across the globe.

-We can help.
-To get started, check out our exhaustive library of video marketing resources, all specifically tailored to the needs of B2B marketers in complex industries.
-Naturally, our resources feature videos you can watch, too.
+We can help you get started.
+Check out our exhaustive library of video marketing resources, all specifically tailored to the needs of B2B marketers in complex industries.
+Naturally, our resources feature videos you can watch, too!